wp-plugins/wp-website-monitoring/readme.txt

 Tags: monitoring, uptime monitoring, website monitoring, website notification, website alert Requires at least: 3.1
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.1

 Receive an email notification when your website is down.

 == Description ==

 Our monitoring tool will alert you when your site is down.
 Every 5 minutes our robot check your website.
-If it’s down, you will be immediately notified by email.
+If it's down, you will be immediately notified by email.
 Once back, you will be notified to.

 WordPress Website Monitoring is so really to use: enable the plugin and that’s all.
 Your website is automatically monitored.